nculwell/MathStudy/SchoolLevel.md

 Barbeau has another book, *Pell's Equation*, that is similar in spirit, and (unsurprisingly) explores Pell's equation.

+## Old books in the public domain

+These are apparently still really popular in India.

+- Hall and Knight, *Elementary Algebra for Schools*
+- Hall and Knight, *Higher Algebra*
+- Loney, *Plane Trigonometry*

+*Elementary Algebra for Schools* is probably unnecessary these days.
+It covers roughly the equivalent of Algebra I and Algebra II in US high schools, but modern textbooks do a better job with the material.

+On the other hand, *Higher Algebra* is still a very useful book because much of the material that it covers is ignored by modern curricula.
+Some of what it covers is similar to Barbeau's *Polynomials* (e.g. Hall and Knight cover Cardano's method for solving cubic equations).
+Other topics in here, like continued fractions, are rarely discussed in modern textbooks.

+The famous Indian mathematician Ramanujan read Hall and Knight's *Higher Algebra* and cited it in his notebooks.

+Loney's *Plane Trigonometry* has a lot of information, but I'm not sure how useful it is anymore.
+This may be just a personal bias of mine, but I don't find trigonometry interesting enough to dedicate this much time and energy to all by itself.
+A book like Gelfand's or Axler's gives you the basics you need, and the rest is generally covered elsewhere (e.g. in calculus and analysis) when it's needed.
+If you really want to know a lot about trig, though, Loney might be what you want.

+I don't know if anyone still uses these other old books or not, but some people like them.

+- Charles Smith, *A Treatise on Algebra*
+- Wells, *A First Course in Algebra*
+- Wells, *Second Course in Algebra*
+- Wells, *University Algebra*

+## Schaum's Outlines

+Schaum's has several of their "outlines" which are appropriate for this level.
+Schaum's outlines are full of worked problems, which you can use to study or to practice.
+(The answers are right there, though, so you have to cover them up if you want to use them for practice.)
+The outlines also provide some explanation of the topics, so in theory you could even use them as textbooks, though that isn't really what they're designed for.

+- *Elementary Algebra*
+- *Intermediate Algebra*
+- *Trigonometry*
+- *College Algebra*
+- *Geometry*
+- *Precalculus*

 # Others

 ## More-or-less standard curriculum